 I have received a number of official letters in my professional life but few have altered the direction of my life similar to the one I received from my congressional representative in 1964.
 The letter I received came in response to the only letter I have ever written to a congressman.

 In 1964 I graduated from the University of Arkansas Medical School and moved to Atlanta, Georgia to begin a one year rotating internship at Grady Memorial Hospital.
-A rotating internship meant I was not specializing during that year, but was to spend 3 months in training as a new physician in each of the four medical fields; internal medicine, pediatrics, emergency medicine and surgery.
+A rotating internship meant I was not specializing during that year, but was to spend 3 months in training as a new physician in each of the four medical fields; internal medicine, pediatrics, obstetrics & gynecology and surgery.
 During that eventful year, I met and began a courtship with Cathy Young of Fort Lauderdale, Florida, who was the most beautiful woman I had ever met.
-After dating for several months, we were both convinced that we were meant to spend a lifetime together in marriage, and began making plans for our future.
-I was certain I wanted to pursue a career in general surgery, and that required 4 additional years of surgical training following the internship year.
-The salaries in those days for a surgical resident was very low and not enough to support a husband and wife, but Cathy was an elementary school teacher and with our combined salaries, we were certain we could make it.
-The major obstacle we faced was the war that was raging in Vietnam, since every able-bodied physician completing his internship was immediately commissioned into active duty in one of the branches of the armed forces.
-I had already enlisted in the U. S. Air Force as a medical student and was certain to enter active duty as a Captain following the internship.
+After dating for several months we were both convinced that we were meant to spend a lifetime together in marriage and began making plans for our future.
+I was certain I wanted to pursue a career in general surgery, which required four additional years of surgical training.
+The salaries for a surgical resident in those days was very low and not enough to support a husband and wife, but Cathy was an elementary school teacher and with our combined salaries we were certain we could make it.
+The major obstacle we faced was the war that was raging in Vietnam.
+Every able-bodied physician completing his internship was immediately commissioned into active duty in one of the branches of the armed forces.
+I had already enlisted in the U. S. Air Force as a medical student and was certain to enter active duty as a Captain following my internship.

 Cathy and I were ecstatic!
 Now I could apply for the LSU Surgical Program at Charity Hospital in New Orleans, and we could make definite plans for our marriage in the fall of 1965.
 Within another month of receiving the deferment, I was accepted into the LSU Program which was to begin on July 1, 1965.
 Cathy and I set the wedding date for August 7, 1965 in her home town of Fort Lauderdale.
 When all those plans were finalized, I wrote Congressman Harris a thank you letter telling him how grateful I was for his help and all about our future plans.
 Again I received a wonderful personal letter from him which I have also saved.

 As an interesting footnote, I never had a personal meeting with Congressman Harris until 1971 when Cathy and I moved back to El Dorado and joined the First Baptist Church where Judge and Mrs. Harris were members.
-He had been appointed a Federal Judge by President Lyndon Johnson in 1965 and took his seat on the federal bench in El Dorado on August 11, 1965, just 4 days after our marriage.
+He had been appointed Federal Judge by President Lyndon Johnson in 1965 and took his seat on the federal bench in El Dorado on August 11, 1965 four days after our marriage.